TIBCOSoftware/snappydata/docs/quickstart.md

  4. Keep the selected defaults as is.
 Click next to go to "Review" page
  5. On the Review page, verify the details and click Create to create a stack.
  6. The next page lists the existing stacks.
 Click Refresh to view the updated list and the status of the stack creation.
 When the cluster has started, the status of the stack changes to CREATE_COMPLETE.
- 7. Click on the Outputs tab, to view the links (URL) required for launching Apache Zeppelin, which provides web-based notebooks for data exploration.
+ 7. Click on the Outputs tab, and click on the URL.
+This will take you to a Zeppelin notebook to run quickstart or other demos.

+Jags: These are instructions for launching a single instance.
+How do I launch multi-node?

 ###Getting started with Docker image

 SnappyData comes with a pre-configured container with Docker.
 The container has binaries for SnappyData.
-This enables you to try the quickstart program, and more with SnappyData easily.
+This enables you to try the quickstart program and more with SnappyData easily.

 This section assumes you have already installed Docker and its configured properly.
 You can verify it quickly by running.